Greg Schiano: New England Patriots

 In February 2019, it was announced that Schiano would not be returning to Ohio State.
 It was reported that he was hired to join the New England Patriots as their defensive coordinator, but prior to the Patriots confirming this report, Schiano unexpectedly resigned from the Patriots on March 28, citing a desire to spend more time on his "faith and family."

 Return to Rutgers

 On December 1, 2019, after several weeks of negotiations and a groundswell of fan and booster support, Schiano rejoined Rutgers as the head coach, signing an eight-year, $32 million contract.

+During the 2022 campaign, Schiano surpassed coach Frank R. Burns as head coach with the most wins in Rutgers program history.

+Schiano led Rutgers back to bowl eligibility with a 6–6 regular season in 2023, winning a game during postseason play for the first time since 2014 by defeating Miami in the 2023 Pinstripe Bowl 31–24.

+In 2023, Schiano agreed to a contract that extended his tenure to 2030.

+In 2024, Schiano led Rutgers to back-to-back winning seasons, with the Scarlet Knights winning 7 regular season games and setting a program record for most Big Ten victories in a season.

+NFL players who played under Schiano at Rutgers: